Usually, there are three scenarios when you would want to reinstall all your android apps -

 3. Install a custom ROM in the phone.

-With each of these actions, you get a phone without your previous contacts, messages, apps and data.
+In all three cases, you get a phone without your previous contacts, messages, apps and data.
 And the first thing you would want to do is to reinstall all android apps and data you were using previously.

 You can easily take a backup of your Contacts, Messages, Photos, Calendar etc using using an android manager to restore later.
 But what about apps?

-There are two easy ways to restore all your apps.
+Fortunately, there are two easy ways to restore all your apps.

 1. Reinstalling by pushing apps from Google play store.

-2. Backup and restore apps using Titanium Backup.
+2. Backup and Restore Apps Using Titanium Backup.

 Titanium Backup is an easy-to-use app using which you can take up a backup of all your apps including data and restore them whenever needed.
 Here's how to use it -